Quick start for catalog administrators

 Promote services by using banner displays

-BMC Digital Workplace Catalog administrators can create promotional banners that are displayed for end users in BMC Digital Workplace.
-They can upload banner images of different sizes to be displayed on desktop and mobile devices.
+Catalog administrators can create promotional banners that are displayed for end users in BMC Digital Workplace.
+The catalog administrators can upload banner images of different sizes to be displayed on desktop and mobile devices.

 The following illustration shows an example of a promotional banner shown in BMC Digital Workplace:

-Through the intuitive banner configuration page, a BMC Digital Workplace Catalog administrator can perform the following actions:
+Through the intuitive banner configuration page, a catalog administrator can perform the following actions:

 - Define when to show or hide banners, based on the device operating system